 Texas-size welcome for new students marks start of academic year

-The University of Texas at Austin will welcome new students to the campus on Aug.
-26 at "Gone to Texas," an annual program highlighting what it means to be a Longhorn and the academic mission of the university.
+The University of Texas at Austin will welcome new students to the campus at "Gone to Texas," an annual program highlighting what it means to be a Longhorn and the academic mission of the university.

-The event for incoming freshmen, transfer, graduate and law students is presented by the Office of the President with support and sponsorship by the University Co-op.
-It is a welcoming event based on a chapter in the history of the migration to Texas.
+The welcoming event is based on a chapter in the history of the migration to Texas.
 More than 200 years ago, as adventurers pulled up stakes seeking a fresh start, three letters etched on homestead doors revealed their destination.
 "GTT" was written on the doors of people indicating they had "Gone to Texas."

-The event will feature a special program from the Tower observation deck and greetings from student leaders, faculty members and officials, including President William Powers Jr. It also will include performances by Inner Visions Gospel Choir, the GinDaiko Japanese drummers and the Nritya Sangham dance troupe, showcasing the diversity of the university community and the range of opportunity available to students.
-The program finale will be a performance by the Longhorn Band.
+The event, presented by the Office of the President with support and sponsorship by the University Co-op, will feature greetings from student leaders and university officials, including President William Powers Jr. It will include performances by student groups showcasing the diversity of the university community and the range of opportunity available to students.
+Short video productions by student winners of the GTT Video Contest will be shown and the program finale will be a performance by the Longhorn Band.

-Following Gone to Texas, students can enjoy the music of Grupo Fantasma on the South Mall.
+Following Gone to Texas, students will be treated to the music of Grupo Fantasma on the South Mall.
 The alternate location for the celebration, if rain occurs, will be Gregory Gymnasium.
 More information about the event is available on the Gone to Texas Web site.

 As a part of the celebration, many colleges and schools host programs prior to the university-wide celebration.
-A list of the pre-event activities by schools and colleges may be viewed online.
+A list of the pre-event activities by schools and colleges is online.

-Gone to Texas will be broadcast live on channels 25 and 45 of the campus cable system.
+Gone to Texas will be broadcast live on channel 25 of the campus cable system.
 Those wishing to view the program from a remote location may do so via a live webcast.
-Live streaming for the webcast will begin at 7:45 p.m. on Aug.
-26.
+Live streaming for the webcast will begin at 8:15 p.m. on Aug.
+25. RealPlayer is required to watch the webcast.
+Download RealPlayer.